Gunnar50/receipe-app/README.md

 - redo installation and setup in README.md
 - turn into a docker container
+- fix the tests for auth
-- write tests for auth
+- write tests for recipe api

 ## 🛠️Technology Stack